MillionConcepts/pdr/docs/supported_datasets.md

 expected data structures and that interpretable portions of their data (like timestamps) appear to match other sources.

+A note on spice files: `pdr` does not open spice files (usually ending in .bsp or .spk from NAIF), in part because "opening" a spice file in the way `pdr` reads planetary data isn't very useful.
+If you're looking to work with these files we recommend [spiceypy](https://github.com/AndrewAnnex/SpiceyPy) or [lhorizon](https://github.com/MillionConcepts/lhorizon) (which works with spice kernels in combination with JPL Horizons.

 ## Officially Supported Datasets:
 #### Apollo